Freshmen Requirements & Deadlines

 USF requires freshman applicants to submit official results of at least one college entrance exam (SAT or ACT).
 USF does not currently require or consider the optional Essay section of the SAT or the ACT for the admission or scholarship review processes.
 Likewise, SAT Subject Tests are not considered for admission or placement.
 USF's code for SAT is 5828 and for ACT is 0761.

-In Fall 2017, SAT and ACT scores for admitted freshman were:
+In Fall 2021, mid-range SAT and ACT scores for admitted freshman were:

 USF considers your highest submitted section scores across all SAT and ACT test dates.
 Final admission decisions will be made using only your highest cumulative scores.
 Each time you submit test scores to USF, we will update your record with any new high scores.
 We strongly encourage you to submit your scores each time you take the SAT or ACT.
 Sending your scores each time you take the SAT or ACT can benefit you by allowing us to consider you for all available enrollment-related opportunities.